oscerd/cassandra-image/README.md

 ## Run a Cassandra cluster

 Suppose you'd like to spin up a Cassandra cluster with 4 nodes.
-You can do this by executing the following command (tested with Cassandra 3.6 and Cassandra 3.7).
+You can do this by executing the following commands (tested with Cassandra 3.6 and Cassandra 3.7).

 ```shell